 - A large-scale project with multiple partners

 - A smaller-scale project generating large volumes of data

 Whenever possible, we recommend naming your Organizational Unit after your research group.

 The Manager of the organizational unit can be a P.I.
 (Principal Investigator), a group leader or whoever has managerial/financial responsibility for the structural unit.
-S/he will be able to grant access to non-public archives and to delegate data management responsibilities to appointed team members (see role details).
+S/he will be able to grant access to non-public archives and to delegate data management responsibilities to appointed team members (see the "What are team member roles?" section).
 Billing is linked to an organizational unit: see pricing details.

 The types of data that require long-term preservation depend primarily on your research area and its regulatory and legal requirements.
 Some data in the medical field, in the case of implantable medical devices for example, may require retention for 15 years.
 Additionally, personal and sensitive data that's governed by regulatory requirements such as HRA, FADP, LIPAD or GDPR, should be archived in compliance with the necessary restrictions and no longer than necessary according to the regulations.